 The department regularly reviews SEPPs to ensure policies are up-to-date, effective and simple.

 The department has consolidated planning policies to simplify and provide certainty to the system.
 Find out more about the new consolidated SEPPs.

 Below we have highlighted a number of policies that are either currently, or recently been, under review.
-Click on the tiles for more information.

 The protection of major infrastructure corridors has been achieved through the making of the Corridor Protection SEPP.

 The SEPPs are to be consolidated to align with the thematic framework and nine theme-based focus areas.

 The NSW government has been working towards developing a new State Environmental Planning Policy for the protection of our natural environment.